Chapter 5 BWV 24 Ein ungefärbt Gemüte

 The fourth cantata of the cycle for the fourth Sunday after Trinity.

-The voice enters with a more serene melodic line suggesting, perhaps, something of the tranquillity associated with unsophisticated decorum before taking up the repeated note motive (from bar 17).
+The voice enters with a more serene melodic line suggesting, perhaps, something of the tranquillity associated with unsophisticated decorum.
+It then takes up the repeated note motive (from bar 17).

 The most obvious moment of word painting comes with the melisma (bars 43-8) on Handel----our daily transactions.
 People are busy; perhaps too busy to heed the word of God, and the music makes the point with admirable succinctness.
 The long note on stehn----stand, stay or remain, (bars 53-5)----intimates that rooted foundation of appropriate faith and attitude upon which we may build.